MisterCoderman/cossacks-2025/README.md

 #  🖥 How to Run the Game on Linux or macOS?

 To run the game on Linux, use Wine or Proton .
 To run it on macOS, use [Whisky](https://getwhisky.app/) or [CrossOver](https://www.codeweavers.com/).
 Simply copy the game folder into the created bottle and launch the dmcr.exe file, or dmcr.exe /reloaded if you want to start the game with the Reloaded mod.

+For a comfortable gaming experience on the built-in MacBook display, make sure to enable Retina mode in the bottle settings.

 Enjoy the game! 🎮